- Bout lasts three minutes, or until 10 point cap.

 - Thrusts must fix the point onto the target with positive pressure.

 The following targets are illegal, and are worth no points:

 - Back of the knee

-- Disarming an opponent will score if the opponent’s control of the weapon is removed and control of one’s own weapon is kept, and grappling distance is broken.
-If the opponent loses the buckler, no points are given and the fight might be stopped for safety reasons
+- 2 points for disarm (both sword and buckler must be taken).
+Disarming an opponent will score if the opponent’s control of the weapon is removed and control of one weapon (either fencer’s) is kept, and grappling distance is broken.

-- Ring out.
-It will be scored when one fencer leaves the ring with both feet, and the other remains within the ring.
-If both fencers get out of the ring, the exchange is reset.
+- 1 points for ring out.
+Ring out is scored as a way of showing control of the fighting area and the opponent, through either grappling or threat.
+It will be scored when one fencer leaves the ring with both feet, and the other remains with one foot clearly within the ring.

 Afterblows and Doubles